open-energy-transition/Ember-Flexibility-Study/README.md

 This section builds upon the detailed description of the available PyPSA-Eur [configurations](https://pypsa-eur.readthedocs.io/en/latest/configuration.html) and [wildcards](https://pypsa-eur.readthedocs.io/en/latest/wildcards.html), and the tutorials for the [electricy-only](https://pypsa-eur.readthedocs.io/en/latest/tutorial.html) and for the [sector-coupled](https://pypsa-eur.readthedocs.io/en/latest/tutorial_sector.html) models.

+## Configuration files

+The default configurations are defined in the [config/config.default.yaml](https://github.com/open-energy-transition/Ember-Flexibility-Study/blob/master/config/config.default.yaml) file.
+You can override the default configurations by creating your own configuration file, e.g. `config/my_config.yaml`, and passing it to the `snakemake` command using the `--configfile` option.
+The repository already contains the [config/validation_config_2023.yaml](https://github.com/open-energy-transition/Ember-Flexibility-Study/blob/master/config/validation_config_2023.yaml) file, which is used to run the Ember Flexibility Study.

+## Run the workflow

 As detailed in the [How to use Snakemake rules](https://pypsa-eur.readthedocs.io/en/latest/tutorial.html#how-to-use-snakemake-rules) section of the `electricy-only` tutorial, you can produce any output file mentioned in the `Snakefile` by running

 `snakemake -call <output file>`

-Furthermore, you can use the [config/validation_config_2023.yaml](https://github.com/open-energy-transition/Ember-Flexibility-Study/blob/master/config/validation_config_2023.yaml) to run the workflow with different configurations.
-The `validate_ember_networks` rule will solve the network, perform the validation and trigger the plotting routines for the Ember Flexibility Study.
+The `validate_ember_networks` rule will solve the network and trigger the generation plotting routines for the Ember Flexibility Study.
 The command is as follows:

 `snakemake -call validate_ember_networks --configfile config/validation_config_2023.yaml`

+The `plot_all_capacity_demand` rule will solve the network and trigger the capacity plotting routines for the Ember Flexibility Study.
+The command is as follows:

+`snakemake -call plot_all_capacity_demand --configfile config/validation_config_2023.yaml`

 If you are instead only interested in solving the network for the Ember Flexibility Study, you can run the command:

 `snakemake -call solve_elec_networks --configfile config/validation_config_2023.yaml`

+**Note**: If you first run `snakemake -call validate_ember_networks --configfile ...`, this will solve the network and generate the necessary plots.
+Subsequently, when you run  `snakemake -call plot_all_capacity_demand --configfile ...`, it will only generate the plots based on the existing network files without re-solving the network.
+The process is the same in reverse: running either rule first will prevent re-solving the network when executing the other, ensuring that the network is only solved once.

 ---